 I have extensive experience in scientific project management and very much enjoy the variety of tasks and responsibility involved.
 Since 2008, I have managed and supported research done through the DEtermining VOlcanic Risk in Auckland (DEVORA) programme.
-I fulfill the duties of my project management role alongside my doctoral research.
+Since 2014, I have fulfilled the duties of my project management role alongside my doctoral research.
 As a DEVORA project manager, I:

 - Create and maintain long and short-term work plans and budgets

 - Handle our media and communications strategies (e.g. website content, Facebook, press releases)

 - Write quarterly reports describing research progress of our 60+ scientists to our funding partners

 - Analyse rocks using a variety of techniques, and interpret data